 DoS attacks are performed to prevent the target computer from serving.
 In our previous article, we briefly talked about what DoS and DDoS are.
 In this article, we will talk about the Distributed Reflection Denial of Service attacks.

-The DrDoS attack is a type of DDoS attack, and the biggest difference is that it is misleading to change the source address to the destination computer address.
-These attacks are the most effective and most permanent attacks.
+In this attack type, it is a type of DDoS attack and the biggest difference is that it is done by misleading by changing the source address to the target computer address.
+These attacks are the most effective and permanent attacks.

-DrDoS attacks are also performed using multiple computer groups as in the same DDoS attacks.
-It attacks or reflects to the victim by using this computer group.
+These attacks are done using multiple computer groups as in DDoS attacks.
+Using these groups, attacks against the victim computer are directed or reflected.

 Protocols Used in Attack